About the University of Roehampton

 Housing & Orientation for all Brockport Roehampton University Programs

 Accommodation on campus is automatically reserved for Brockport participants in standard rooms.
 Standard rooms have shared bathrooms.
 You may request an en suite (private bathroom) which is slightly more expensive and subject to availability (please note, it is important to make this request as early as possible).
 If you do choose an en suite room you will be responsible for the additional cost.
 All rooms are single occupation.
 Room furniture varies but all rooms include a single bed, mattress, wardrobe, desk, chair and shelving.
 All rooms have shared kitchens.
 Smoking is not permitted in any University accommodation.

 A pre-session Orientation Program, is an integral part of each semester's program.
 Students are expected to arrive in London in time to begin their studies with this orientation program.
 As part of your pre-departure advising, Brockport will inform you of the suggested dates to arrive in the UK as well as other important dates to know in order to make your travel plans.
 Typcially, students arrive around the second week in September and finish classes in mid-December.

 In order to help you immerse yourself in London and the UK Roehampton University provides a Study Abroad Social Programme.
-This social programme will not only take you around the country but also make your stay at Roehampton memorable!
+This social program will not only take you around the country but also make your stay at Roehampton memorable!
 The activities will provide the perfect setting for you to meet other international students and to get to know London and the UK better!
 All trips will be accompanied by Roehampton's Study Abroad Resident Assistant, a current student who will give you a unique insight to British culture.

 The programme is updated every semester and full details will be sent to you in the pre-departure information Roehampton emails you before your program.
 In Spring 2015, students took part in trips to Greenwich, Hampton Court Palace, a weekend trip to York and the North of England, Cambridge plus a walking tour and theatre performance in London.